kristopolous/ytmix/README.md

-This tool is for quickly navigating and listening to large ad-hoc playlists from youtube:
+This tool (in development since 2008!) is for quickly navigating and listening to large ad-hoc playlists from youtube:
 <img src=http://i.imgur.com/Gr17F7d.png>

 There's special attention for looking for and adding: